lunarpools/lunarpools/README.md

 <details>
   <summary>📝 About me</summary>
-  im an artist, animator, and indie show creator !! im in a LOT of fandoms but my main ones are Sonic, Dodge&Laffy, and Needy Streamer Overload. i really like cute things and im very into cutecore/jojifuku fashion >_<
+  im 15 and im a girl (i go by she/him tho,, im genderfluid) im an artist, animator, and indie show creator !! im in a LOT of fandoms but my main ones are Sonic, Dodge&Laffy, and Needy Streamer Overload. i really like cute things and im very into cutecore/jojifuku fashion >_<